Spicing it up in the Banda Islands, Maluku

 Bandaneira is the main administrative island in the archipelago and the logical place to base yourself, unless you want to stay in the smaller, more remote islands in a guesthouse on the beach.
 Bandaneira itself is not large and you can easily walk around to find anything you need.
 Some restaurants and a few convenience shops are available around the main ferry road.

-We have absolutely no doubt at all that the best place to stay on Bandaneira is the estate of Cilu Bintang.
+Banda islands accommodation is quite limited, but we have absolutely no doubt at all that the best place place to stay at is the estate of Cilu Bintang.
 Abba, the tireless Indonesian man running the place can provide you with almost anything you need during your stay.

 The colonial estate, a former property of the Dutch East India Company (VOC) is simply spectacular, containing not only heritage-style rooms but is also home to ancient artefacts contemporary to the spice trade era, such as maps and kitchenware.
 The place is spotless with a beautiful terrace upstairs containing comfortable armchairs and even a telescope.